Pitt sues Jolie over sale of French vineyard where they married

 It describes the vineyard as a “small, unprofitable wine business” that was “in need of renovation” prior to the couple’s purchase in 2008.

-The pair paid “approximately 25 million euros,” with Pitt contributing 60 per cent and Jolie the remaining 40 per cent.
+The pair paid “approximately 25 million euros ($28 million),” with Pitt contributing 60 percent and Jolie the remaining 40 percent.

 But Pitt went on to pay for renovations “in a manner far disproportionate to his relative ownership share” on the understanding Jolie would not pull out of the investment without his consent, the suit says.